Free Senior Phones: Your Easy Guide to Getting One Today

 Income-based eligibility

-You can qualify for programs like Lifeline if your annual household income falls at or below 135% of the Federal Poverty Guidelines.
-For a single-person household, this means an annual income of $18,347 or less.
-The threshold increases with household size-a family of eight would need an annual income of $62,951 or less to qualify.
+You qualify if your household income is at or below 135% of the Federal Poverty Guidelines.
+For one person, that's $18,347 per year or less.
+The limit goes up with household size—a family of eight qualifies if your income is $62,951 or less.

 Government assistance programs that qualify